life2free/news-assistant/README.md

 # News Assistant

-Front-end building with React, which interacts with the News API
+An application which assists users to search, view, create, edit and delete the news, interacts with RESTful API(using Node, Express and MongoDB).

 ## Descriptions

-Build the front-end with React to search, create, edit, delete the news.
+Build the front-end with React to search, create, edit and delete the news.
 The CRUD operations interacts with my Back-end API which implemented with Node, Express and MongoDB.
 You can check the Back-end API on [Github](https://github.com/life2free/express-mongodb-api).
 I already deployed the Back-end API on the [Heroku](https://express-news-api.herokuapp.com/v1) .

 ### Technologies Used